Mastodon

 Buy from Amazon

-Review: His Plaything by M.M.
-Farmer 3 of 5 stars
+Review: His Sweet, Perfect Mate by Allie W. Scott 3 of 5 stars

 My rating: 3 of 5 stars